Jarren Duran Player Props: Red Sox vs. Athletics

 Jarren Duran At The Plate

-- Duran is hitting .313 with 26 doubles, two triples, four home runs and 16 walks.
+- Duran is hitting .319 with 27 doubles, two triples, five home runs and 16 walks.

-- Duran is batting .588 during his last games and is riding a four-game hitting streak.
+- Duran will look to extend his five-game hitting streak.
+He's batting .619 with one homer over the course of his last outings.

+- Duran has picked up a hit in 64.7% of his 68 games this season, with at least two hits in 30.9% of those games.

-- Looking at the 67 games he has played this year, he's hit a home run in four of them (6.0%), and in 1.6% of his trips to the plate.
+- In five games this year, he has hit a long ball (7.4%, and 2% of his trips to the dish).

-- In 31.3% of his games this season, Duran has had at least one RBI.
-He's picked up more than one in 9.0% and driven in three or more of his team's runs in two contests.
+- In 32.4% of his games this year, Duran has had at least one RBI.
+He's picked up more than one in 10.3% and driven in three or more of his team's runs in three contests.

+- In 32.4% of his games this year, he has scored at least once.
+And he's had seven games with multiple runs (10.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.